 Faith: Thank God we're hot chicks with superpowers.

 Or how about "Standing", Giles' song from "Once More, With Feeling", in which he realizes that he must leave Buffy so she'll learn to stand on her own?
 He sings as he watches Buffy going through her exercises, and as the song ends, she walks up to him, unaware of what just happened, and:

 Buffy: Did you just say something?

-In the Season One finale, the Master is hamming it up during an earthquake.
-After the shaking stops, he turns to the Anoited One and asks:
+In "Prophecy Girl", the Master is hamming it up during an earthquake.
+After the shaking stops, he turns to the Anointed One and asks:

 The Master: What do you think?
 5.1?

 Or (told you Joss loved these), the whole ending scene of "Bad Girls", where the Mayor goes through the ritual to become invulnerable.

 Mayor: [very deadpan] This officially commences the Hundred Days.
 Nothing can harm me, until the Ascension... [breaks into giggles] Gosh, I'm feeling chipper!
 Who's for a root beer!

 An unintentional example occurs in "The Body": the episode has no score, which adds to the harsh realism of an emotionally devastating story.
 Except nobody bothered to remove the loud, upbeat theme song from the end credits.
 It's somewhat jarring.